-Prof. Soulimane currently serves as Chair for Molecular Structural Biology, Head of Department of Chemical Sciences, Head of School of Natural Sciences, and managing director of the MOSAIC research group within the University.
-During his Tenure at the University, he directed the Industrial Biochemistry course for a decade, led the Health theme of the MSSI and established the highly successful Biomaterials Cluster at the Bernal Institute.
+Professor Soulimane has also served as Chair for Molecular Structural Biology, Head of Department of Chemical Sciences, Head of School of Natural Sciences, and managing director of the MOSAIC research group within the University.
+He also directed the Industrial Biochemistry course for a decade, led the Health theme of the MSSI and established the highly successful Biomaterials Cluster at the Bernal Institute.

 Selected Key Publications:

 - Guerin, S., Stapleton, A., Chovan, D et al. (2018) Control of piezoelectricity in amino acids by supramolecular packing.
 Nature Materials 17, 180-185.

 - J.A.
 Lyons, D. Aragão, O. Slattery, T. Soulimane* and M. Caffrey* (2012) Structural insights into electron transfer in caa3‐type cytochrome oxidase.
 Nature 487, 514‐518.

 - I. Szundi, C. Funatogawa, T. Soulimane, Ó. Einarsdóttir (2010) Ultra‐fast Early Steps in the Reduction of Dioxygen to Water by Cytochrome ba3 Oxidase from Thermus thermophilus: Time‐Resolved Optical Absorption Study using a Dioxygen Carrier.
 PNAS 107, 21010‐5.

 - T. Soulimane, G. Buse, G. P. Bourenkov, H. D. Bartunik, R. Huber and M.E.
 Than (2000) Structure and Mechanism of the ba3‐Cytochrome c Oxidase from Thermus thermophilus.
 EMBO J. 19, 1766‐1776.